shivajivarma/codebase-python/armstrong-number/readme.md

 For example, 371 is an Armstrong number, since 3^3 + 7^3 + 1^3 = 371.
 Another example, 153.
 1^3 + 5^3 + 3^3 = 1 + 125 + 27 = 153.

+> Program to find whether the given number is an Armstrong number or not.

 ###CODE
 ```python
 def isArmstrong(num):